Zhuang Xiaotian

-Zhuang Xiaotian (Traditional Chinese: 莊曉天, Simplified Chinese: 庄晓天), is a Chinese politician and senior banker.
-He is the first President of the Shanghai Pudong Development Bank.
+Zhuang Xiaotian (Traditional Chinese: 莊曉天, Simplified Chinese: 庄晓天; 1933 – 26 March 2023) was a Chinese politician and senior banker.
+He was the first President of the Shanghai Pudong Development Bank.

 Biography

 Zhuang was born in 1933 in Zhenhai County (current Beilun District), Ningbo, Zhejiang Province.
-1945, he graduated from Weidou Elementary School.
+In 1945, he graduated from Weidou Elementary School.
 He went to Shanghai with his brother.
 He is a graduate of Shanghai University of Finance and Economics.

-Zhuang is the former vice mayor of Shanghai.
+Zhuang was the vice mayor of Shanghai.
 He was mainly in charge of Shanghai's commerce, trade and industry.
-He's the current President of the Foundation for Shanghai Elderly, the President of the Shanghai Urban Development Foundation, the Chief Supervisor for the Shanghai Charity Foundation, the President of Shanghai-Ningbo Economic Association (上海宁波经贸促进会), and the President of the Shanghai-Ningbo Chamber of Commerce (上海宁波商会).
+He was later president of the Foundation for Shanghai Elderly, the president of the Shanghai Urban Development Foundation, the chief supervisor for the Shanghai Charity Foundation, the president of Shanghai-Ningbo Economic Association (上海宁波经贸促进会), and the president of the Shanghai-Ningbo Chamber of Commerce (上海宁波商会).

+Zhuang died in Shanghai on 26 March 2023.